PATAGONIA, Chile & Argentina: Highlights on a Patagonia Trip (2-3 Week Travel Itinerary with Maps)

 Cerro Torre & Laguna Torre

 Once you have conquered Mount Fitz Roy, you might want to embark on a new day-adventure to another brilliant mountain peak and scenic lake.
 The Cerro Torre and Laguna Torre make an incredible site, with the granite towers reflected in the waters below.
-The nine-hour round trip to the base of Mount Torre makes for a beautiful hike passing along streams, forests, other mountain ranges, and even small icebergs in the glacial lakes.
+The seven-hour round trip to the base of Mount Torre makes for a beautiful hike passing along streams, forests, other mountain ranges, and even small icebergs in the glacial lakes.
 These trails are also well-marked with a rather gradual inclination.

-Other interesting destinations near El Chalten
+Other interesting destinations near El Chaltén

-If you have more than just a couple of days to visit El Chalten, you have numerous other outdoor opportunities.
+If you have more than just a couple of days to visit El Chaltén, you have numerous other outdoor opportunities.
 During my visit, I also hiked to the waterfall of Salto de Chorillo and Mirador de los Condores which offers an amazing view over the town.

 Not surprisingly, there is much more…